Twisted duality for embedded graphs: Twisted duality and the ribbon group action

 \begin{definition} If $G$ is an embedded graph, then $H$ is a \emph{twisted dual} of $G$ if it can be written in the form

 where the $A_i$'s partition $E(G)$, and the $\g_i$'s are the six elements of $\fG$.

-Equivalently, if $l$ is an arbitrary ordering of the edges of $G$, then $H$ is a \emph{twisted dual} of $G$ if $\vg (G,\ell)= (H,\ell)$ for some $\vg \in \fG^{e(G)}$, \emph{i.e.} $H$ is a twisted dual of $G$ if $(H,\ell)$ is in the orbit of $(G,\ell)$ under the ribbon group action.
+Equivalently, if $\ell$ is an arbitrary ordering of the edges of $G$, then $H$ is a \emph{twisted dual} of $G$ if $\vg (G,\ell)= (H,\ell)$ for some $\vg \in \fG^{e(G)}$, \emph{i.e.} $H$ is a twisted dual of $G$ if $(H,\ell)$ is in the orbit of $(G,\ell)$ under the ribbon group action.
 Note that twisted duality is symmetric, so we may speak of $H$ and $G$ as being twisted duals of one another. \end{definition}

-The linear ordering on the edges is necessary to define a group action (since there is no ``universal edge set" for graphs as there is, say, a universal point set for a class of matroids), but not necessary to the geometric construction of twisted duals.
+The linear ordering of the edges is necessary to define a group action, but is not necessary for the construction of twisted duals.
 Thus we will use Definition~\ref{ribbon group} when we wish to emphasize the group action, and Definition~\ref{geo twistdual} to emphasize the geometry.
-However, since moving between the two viewpoints is so natural, our language may not always preserve the distinction, as for example, we may speak of $\mathcal{G}^n$ ``acting'' on an unordered graph.
+However, since moving between the two viewpoints is so natural, our language may not always preserve the distinction, as for example, we may speak of $\fG^n$ ``acting'' on an unordered graph.